AffekeNommu/TemperatureThing/README.md

 Voltage divider formula: https://en.wikipedia.org/wiki/Voltage_divider

 The code is commented but a brief description is that it starts and sets up an AJAX website to display temperatures and time stamps.
-It displays current minimum and maximum.
+It displays current minimum and maximum temperatures with their respective times.

 Temperature is calculated by working out the reistance value for the NTC and looking up in a table to get the temperature in centigrade.
 The NTC I bought had a table to 4 decimal places for average resistance so I rounded it to 2 and used that.
 At 25degC the NTC is 10kohm and the resistor in the voltage divider is 10kohm 1%.